OceanDynamicsUConn/GroupManual/README.md

 While we do not tolerate any form of harassment, we strongly encourage good-faith disagreement and healthy skepticism––the lifeblood of science.
 Group members should be mindful, however, that how others perceive our opinions and actions depends heavily on their background.
-Without being tolerant with the intolerant, we should cut each other some slack, educate each other, and build a better work place together.
+Without being tolerant with the intolerant, and mindful of other people's sensibilities, we should cut each other some slack, educate each other, and build a better work place together.

 Useful readings: